Electronics project notes/Audio notes - microphones

 but e.g. in the Netherlands you should no longer use almost all of that (791..862MHz) since 2016 [2][3] and would already have trouble since around 2013, when mobile devices started using it.

-You won't find a lot of detailed information because few people want to commit to something that may change next week.
+It hard to find detailed information about frequency bands, partly because they are partly specific to a country (see e.g. this document), and partly because few people want to commit to something that may change next week.

 Things like Sennheiser's SIFA might be more up to date, but I'm not gonna promise that.